 Some suggest, the best way to increase GDP is to cut taxes and eliminate business regulations so it spurs business investment and growth.
 However, businesses do not invest in expansion, innovate or hire more workers if there is no significant increase in demand for their products.
 Need is the mother of invention, not wishful thinking.
 There isn't a need for business expansion and innovation if there isn't significant increase in consumer demand.
-Cutting taxes and/or business regulations may sound like a great idea, but all that does is increase business profits that lead to higher shareholder returns, not GDP growth.
+Cutting taxes and/or business regulations may sound like a great idea, but all that does is increase business profits which leads to higher shareholder returns that benefit the wealthiest Americans, not the average workers or GDP growth.

-Innovation is a key part of increasing worker productivity, and most innovation comes from new businesses, not old ones.
+Innovation is a key to increasing worker productivity, and most innovation comes from new businesses, not old ones.
 Between 2010-2015 there was a 21% increase in new businesses, suggesting business growth has been good, not in decline.
-However, It has also been suggested that the major innovations that provided for large improvements in worker productivity (machines, interstate highways, internet, etc) have already been discovered and impacted worker productivity.
+However, It has also been suggested that the major innovations that provided for large improvements in worker productivity (machines, interstate highways, internet, etc.) have already been discovered and have already impacted worker productivity.
 Further innovations will likely have far less impact on worker productivity and not substantially increase it for the core of the US workforce.

 Is the US workforce as productive, innovative and creative as it could be with respect to new business ideas and opportunities?
 One area in which some improvement could be realized in productivity would be by improving worker education and training.
-Presently, only 88% of the US workforce 25 years of age and older has a High School Degree and only 33% of those 25 and older in the US workforce have a college degree (figure 4, below).
+For Presently, only 88% of the US workforce 25 years of age and older has a High School Degree and only 33% of those 25 and older in the US workforce have a college degree (figure 6, below).
 In Kentucky, the statistics are worse, where only 84% of the working population 25 and older has a High School Degree and just 22% have earned a College degree.
 These percentages are similar to the overall US Black population where 87% of Blacks have a High School degree, but only 22% of Blacks aged 25 years of age or older have a College degree.
 Although the percentages are improving among the working US population aged 25-29 years old (92% have graduated High School; 36% have a College degree and 9% have a Master's degree or higher) there is significant room and need to improve these percentages.
+What this shows however, is the social trend toward younger workers seeking more education.
+A social trend that could be enhanced by government investment in support for greater access to higher education.